dustinpfister/videoground-beta-world/dae/hum/README.md

 ## todo

 * (done) have a 2d outline of the bird
-* () see about making the rest of the body from the 2d outline.
+* () start making the rest of the body from the 2d outline by using a miror modifer.